qyqyq/GGM_replications/README.md

-# Replications of methods for Gaussian Graphical Model (GGM) in R
+# Statistics basics, and replications of methods for Gaussian Graphical Model (GGM) in R